akka/akka-management/docs/src/main/paradox/kubernetes-deployment/forming-a-cluster.md

 ## Starting

-To ensure that cluster bootstrap is started, both the cluster bootstrap and the Akka Management extensions must be started.
+To ensure that Cluster Bootstrap is started, both the Cluster Bootstrap and the Akka Management extensions must be started.
 This can be done by invoking the `start` method on both the `ClusterBoostrap` and `AkkaManagement` extensions when your application starts up.

 Scala